fredericbarthelet/blog-theodo-article-demo/readme.md

 > I only believe what I can see.

-Tickets in a done column is one thing, the corresponding features demonstrated live is another - reecrire pour dire que le stakeholder suit pas au quotidien mais veut voir l'application en live.
-The demonstration shows the current state of the product and roots a commonly shared picture of what's remaining to be developped.
+The stakeholders are not following on a daily basis the evolution of the product.
+They want to see the result of your work.
+The demonstration shows the current state of the product and what's remaining to be developped.
 It allows the stakeholders to:
-* acknowledge the success of the past sprint
+* acknowledge the success of the past sprint.
-* introduce the focal point of the developpments to be undertaken during the next sprint.
+* introduce the focal point of the developments to be undertaken during the next sprint.

 It is the perfect introduction to a ceremony's review.

+## Prepare your demonstration

+A good demonstration is a prepared demonstration.

+#### What you absolutely want to avoid during your demonstration:
+* A glitch : everything shall work as planned
+* An internet outage or a malfunctionning server : it will delay your review, and consequently will shift your ceremony's end
+* Off-handed, uninterested, distracted stakeholders: this demonstration is for them, and for them only

+In order to avoid previously mentionned situations, the following steps will maximize your chances of succes.

-#### What you need to run a demonstration:
+#### Required material to run a demonstration:
 * Your stakeholders, especially your sponsor.
+* Your application running.
+Avoid local environment (too slow) and production (you can't master production data)
 * Your computer.
-You need everyone's focus, only your computer should be in use during the duration of the demonstration.
+You need your client's focus, their don't need their computer.
 * A large screen or a projector to display your demonstration onto.

-#### What you absolutely want to avoid during your demonstration:
-* A glitch : everything shall work as planned
-* An internet outage : it will delay your review, and consequently will shift your ceremony's end
-* Off-handed, uninterested, distracted stakeholders: this demonstration is for them, and for them only

-## Prepare your demonstration
+#### Preparation of your demonstration

-A good demonstration is a prepared demonstration.

-#### Minimize as much as possible the quantity of tasks to be run before your demonstration can start - reecrire pour etre en ligne avec la liste ci-après:
-* If possible, unwind your full demonstration beforehand to ensure no glitch will surprize you during the real thing.
+* *You need to know what to show :* check when your sponsor was present at a demo before this one.
+Gather all developments carried out during this period of time.
-* Add the entities you may need for the purpose of the demonstration to your database the day before.
+* *You need to master the data you will use to demonstrate :* add the entities you may need for the purpose of the demonstration to your environment database the day before.
-* Make sure your on an iso-prod environement - staging environment is up and running.
-Do not do it locally.
-* Make sure you are connected to internet.
-You would not want to start your demonstration with problems.
+* *You need to master the behavior of your application :* if possible, unwind your full demonstration beforehand to ensure no glitch will surprize you during the real thing.

 ## Run your demonstration

 ### Who should present ?

-Ideally, a developper of the technical team should lead the demonstration.
+Ideally, a developper should lead the demonstration.
 * Scrum master may struggle preparing the working environment for the demonstration
 * Architects might not be aware of the full range of the features developped during the sprint, as they are commited to multiple projects at once